zhengjunyao-work/arc24/docs/modeling/Iteration_43_train_a_verifier.md

 ## Results

+### Generating wrong predictions

+It is surprisingly difficult to generate wrong predictions for the training dataset.
+That is why I'm going to train new models that do not use the training dataset for training.
+We can modify the temperature of the inference to force the errors, but it also increases the number of non valid predictions.

 ## Conclusion

 ## Next steps

 ## TODO

+- [ ] Train a model without the train dataset to generate wrong predictions
 - [ ] Create a dataset that can be used to train a verifier.
   - [ ] How do the wrong answers look like?
   - [ ] It has to be of the train dataset, so I can measure the improvement on the evaluation set.